-In the last five competitions the Institutes for Advanced Topics in the Digital Humanities program received an average of fourteen applications per year.
-The program made an average of five awards per year, for a funding ratio of 36 percent.
+In the last five competitions the Institutes for Advanced Topics in the Digital Humanities program received an average of seventeen applications per year.
+The program made an average of four awards per year, for a funding ratio of 24 percent.

 The potential applicant pool for this program is limited, since applications require a high degree of institutional commitment to the project and often require the availability of facilities such as participant housing and computer laboratories.
 On the one hand, this results in a small number of applications each year.
 On the other hand, the quality of the applications tends to be high, so that many applicants have historically received funding.

 The number of applications to an NEH grant program can vary widely year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org.